rbmk-project/rbmk/pkg/cli/sh/README.md

 ### `RBMK_EXE`

-Automatically set to the absolute path of the `rbmk` executable to help the script invoke `rbmk` commands.
+Automatically set to `rbmk` to allow scripts written before RBMK v0.7.0 to continue running without modification.
+Since v0.7.0, `rbmk sh` cannot execute external commands and is only allowed to run shell built-in commands and the `rbmk` command.

 ## Example